aws/aws-sdk-java-v2/services-custom/s3-transfer-manager/README.md

 ### Add a dependency for the S3 Transfer Manager

-First, you need to include the dependency in your project.
+First, you need to include `s3-transfer-manager` and `aws-crt` in your project.

 ```xml
 <dependency>